Mia Khalifa (song): Music

 The song was produced by Xeno Carr.
 Malik's verse has been described as the highlight of the song with its distinctive, catchy delivery.
 According to college newspaper Minnesota Daily, "the song itself rose to notoriety not because of its associations with Mia Khalifa, but rather due to a bizarrely catchy rap bridge."
 The opening lines of her verse "Hit or miss, I guess they never miss, huh? / You got a boyfriend, I bet he doesn't kiss ya / He gon find another girl and he won't miss ya / He gon skrrt and hit the dab like Wiz Khalifa" have been particularly used in memes.

 The song itself is sometimes known as "Hit or Miss" because of the lines.
 At Pitchfork, Duncan Cooper said the verse captured Malik "at her absolute brattiest".
 Cooper emphasized her delivery of the phrase "kiss yaaaa!", noting the quality of an "almost Midwestern whine" in her voice despite her Atlanta origins, and wrote that "her melodies are straight and piercing, catchy to an obnoxious degree."

-The song also uses sound effects from the arcade game Street Fighter II, including the Capcom logo jingle, the "Fight!" announcer clip, as well as "You win!" at the end.
+The song also uses sound effects from the arcade game Street Fighter II, including the Capcom logo jingle, the "Fight!" and "Perfect!" announcer clips, as well as "You win!" at the end.

 Reception

-A panel of reviewers at Vice roundly condemned the song, calling it "upsettingly misogynistic in a really specific and sick way" and "really off-key and shitty sounding."
+A panel of reviewers at Vice roundly condemned the song, calling it "upsettingly misogynistic in a really specific and sick way" and "really off-key and shitty-sounding".
 According to Vices panel, iLoveFriday should issue "a formal apology" to Khalifa.
 An article in the college newspaper KentWired expressed similar feelings, further accusing the song of "pettiness" and criticizing the bland production and Malik's "grating voice".

 American rapper Bhad Bhabie criticized the song as inappropriate for children who were likely to be exposed to it through social media.
 When asked whether she thought the Internet has a negative effect on children's psychological maturity, Bhad Bhabie replied:

 "Yes.
 It's not even their fault.
 Sometimes I'm around kids scrolling through TikTok or whatever and that iLoveFriday 'Mia Khalifa' song will pop up and I'll be like, 'Stop listening to that!
 No!'
 This girl listening is like seven, she doesn't understand what this song means."

-In an interview with Anthony Padilla, Khalifa stated that she was hurt by the song and that as a result, she became terrified of going on TikTok and being shamed.
+In an interview with Anthony Padilla, Khalifa stated that she was hurt by the song and that, as a result, she became terrified of going on TikTok and being shamed.
 According to Reed Kavner at the site Tubefilter, "it's worth reiterating that [Khalifa] was an innocent bystander in all of this.
 She was the subject of a diss track after doing absolutely nothing.
 Today, she has 2.3 million Twitter followers and a YouTube channel with her boyfriend celebrity chef Robert Sandberg.
-None of this will affect her at all."
+None of this will affect her at all".